igor11191708/async-http-client/README.md

 | exponential [default] | The strategy implements exponential backoff  |

 ## Validate
-Is an array of different rules to check Data or URLResponse.
+Is an array of different rules to check URLResponse.
 Currently is implemented for validating status code.

 ### Status code